Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 law for necessary corrections.
 Relativistic particles are then advanced in time.

-The CGS units are used in this code: a_unit= 1.00d-08 cm, t_unit= 1.00d-15 sec, electron mass m_unit= 0.9110d-27 g and its charge e_unit= 4.8032d-10 esu.
+Four physical CGS units are used in this code: a_unit= 1.00d-08 cm, t_unit= 1.00d-15 sec, electron mass m_unit= 0.9110d-27 g and its charge e_unit= 4.8032d-10 esu.
 The mass of hydrogen, for example, is 1.6726d-24 g.
-One needs four files in the simulation: 1) @cnt3-3p8Ca.f03:
+One needs files in the simulation: 1) @cnt3-3p8Ca.f03:
 Molecular dynamics simulation code, 2) param_em3p8_Ca.h:
-Common parameters of this simulation, 3) Cntemp_config.STARTC: figure parameters, 4) p_config_ss.xyz_D150, P135: Pellets
+Common parameters of this simulation, 3) Cntemp_config.STARTC: figure parameters, 4) p_config_ss.xyz_D150 and P135: Pellets
 electrons and H, C and Au ions.

 All explicit simulation code must satisfy the Courant condition,